 Who Should Choose Seedance

-Seedance 2.0 is the better choice for workflows that prioritize volume, cost efficiency, and prompt precision.
+Seedance 2.0 is the better choice for workflows that prioritize volume, prompt precision, and short-form throughput.

 Short-form social media: Platforms like TikTok, Reels, and YouTube Shorts use clips well under 8 seconds.
-Seedance's duration limit is not a constraint here, and the lower cost allows more creative experimentation per dollar.
+Seedance's duration limit is not a constraint here, and the lightweight short-form workflow can make experimentation easier.
 Start with our Seedance 2.0 tutorial.

-Batch generation workflows: When you need to produce dozens or hundreds of variations, Seedance's speed (30-90 seconds) and lower per-generation cost make it the practical choice for high-volume output.
+Batch generation workflows: When you need to produce dozens or hundreds of variations, Seedance's speed (30-90 seconds) and short-form orientation make it a practical choice for high-volume output.

 Who Should Choose Runway